mightyfapper/Graphics/README.md

        - a. opengl32.lib
        - b. glew32s.lib
        - c. glfw3.lib
-11. Create tow new subfolders in OpenGLVS folder aand name then Debug and Release,
+11. Create two new subfolders in OpenGLVS folder and name them Debug and Release.
 12. Go to OpenGLRoot/GLEW/bin/Release/Win32 (If your machine is x86) OR x64 (If your machine is x64) and copy the glew32.dll file.
 13. Paste the .dll file in the Debug and Release Folders that you created.
-14. Paste the .dll file in the PATH: "OpenGLRoot/OpenGLVS/OpenGLVS"
+14. Paste the .dll file in the PATH: "OpenGLRoot/OpenGLVS/OpenGLVS".
 15. Click Apply and close the properties tab.
 16. In main.cpp copy & paste the following code: